-The following table sets forth the computation of the Company's unaudited pro forma basic and diluted net loss per share attributable to common interest holders for the fiscal year ended September 30, 2018 after giving the effect of an additional 1,894 shares of common stock (or 112,578 shares of common stock, as adjusted in connection with the Reorganization and our offering of Class A common stock) that would have been required to be issued to generate sufficient proceeds to fund the cash payment of current year dividends in excess of net income.
+The following table sets forth the computation of the Company's unaudited pro forma basic and diluted net loss per share attributable to common interest holders for the fiscal year ended September 30, 2018 after giving the effect of an additional shares of common stock that would have been required to be issued to generate sufficient proceeds to fund the cash payment of current year dividends in excess of net income.
 The unaudited pro forma net loss attributable to common interest holders was computed using the weighted average number of common interests outstanding after giving effect of the additional shares as if it had occurred at the beginning of the period presented.

+For the year ended September 30, 2018

+Numerator:

+Net loss

+Denominator:

-For the fiscal year ended September 30, 2018, the diluted common unit equivalents were not utilized in calculating loss per unit attributable to common interest holders as the impact would be anti-dilutive.
+Weighted average common units used to compute net loss per unit attributable to common interest holders, basic

-he year ended ember 30, 2018 Numerator: Net loss attributable to common interest holders \$ (7,378,860) Denominator: Weighted average common units used to compute net loss per unit attributable to common interest holders, basic 75,333 Pro forma adjustment to give the effect of an additional 1,894 shares of common stock that would have been required to be issued to generate sufficient proceeds to fund the cash payment of current year dividends in excess of net income 1,894 Pro forma weighted average common units used to compute net loss per unit attributable to common interest holders, basic 77,227 Weighted average common unit equivalents outstanding 28,371 Pro forma weighted average common units used to compute net loss per unit attributable to common interest holders, diluted 105,598 Pro forma loss per unit attributable to common interest holders: Basic \$ (95.55) Diluted \$ (95.55)
+Pro forma adjustment to give the effect of an additional shares of common stock that would have been required to be issued to generate sufficient proceeds to fund the cash payment of current year dividends in excess of net income

+Pro forma weighted average common units used to compute net loss per unit attributable to common interest holders, basic

+Weighted average common unit equivalents outstanding

+Pro forma weighted average common units used to compute net loss per unit attributable to common interest holders, diluted

+Pro forma loss per unit attributable to common interest holders:

+Basic

+Diluted